 Native to central Texas where it gets hot, cow’s tongue cactus produces yellow blossoms in the spring that give way to bright purplish red fruit in the summer.
 Both the fruit and pads are edible and have been eaten by Native Americans for centuries.
 The fruit also attracts a variety of animals and has been used for livestock fodder during drought, wherein the spines are burned off so the cattle can eat the fruit.

 Cow’s Tongue Plant Care

 Cow’s tongue cactus looks great as a single specimen plant or massed in groups and is suited to rock gardens, xeriscapes, and as a protective barrier.
-It can be grown in USDA zones 8-11, perfect for Southwest deserts or grasslands below 6,000 feet (1,829 m.).
+It can be grown in USDA zones 8 to 11, perfect for southwest deserts or grasslands below 6,000 feet (1,829 m.).

 Grow cow’s tongue in dry, decomposed granite, sand, or clay-loam that is low in organic content.
 Soil should, however, be well-draining.
 Plant this cactus in full sun.

 Propagation is from seed or pad.
 Broken pads can be used to start another plant.
 Just let the pad scab over for a week or so and then put it in soil.

 Prickly pear cow’s tongue is drought tolerant so it rarely needs to be watered.
 Err on the low side of watering, about once per month, if at all, depending upon weather conditions.